|

 Capital Structure

-The financial position of the Group remains sound and liquid, and its financing and treasury policies are managed and controlled at the corporate level and in a prudent manner during the period.
-The main objective is to utilise the Group’s funds efficiently and to manage the financial risks effectively.
-At 31 December 2024, the equity attributable to owners of the Company amounted to RMB6,672,049,000 (30 June 2024: RMB6,712,492,000) with net asset value per share of RMB28.07 (30 June 2024: RMB28.24), translating into HK$7,204,925,000 (30 June 2024: HK$7,354,705,000).
-As at 31 December 2024, the Group’s total bank borrowings remained nil (30 June 2024: nil), resulting in nil (30 June 2024: nil) gearing ratio of the Group.
-The exposure to foreign currency fluctuations affected the Group in the period was mainly the fluctuation of RMB against HKD, resulting in the net exchange gain of HK$236,000 (six months ended 31 December 2023: HK$4,097,000) and exchange difference on translation from functional currency in RMB to presentation currency in HKD, amounting to other comprehensive expenses of HK$106,986,000 (six months ended 31 December 2023: other comprehensive income of HK$71,638,000).
-No financial instruments were used for hedging purpose in the period.
-The Group will continue to closely monitor the impact of fluctuation of RMB in order to minimise its adverse impact.
+The financial position of the Group remains sound and liquid, and its financing and treasury policies are managed and controlled at the corporate level and in a prudent manner during the year.
+The main objective is to utilise the Group’s funds efficiently and manage the financial risks effectively.
+As at 30 June 2025, the equity attributable to its owners amounted to RMB6,652,967,000 (30 June 2024: RMB6,712,492,000), translating to HK$7,295,320,000 (30 June 2024: HK$7,354,705,000) with a net asset value per share of HK$30.69 (30 June 2024: HK$30.94).
+As at 30 June 2025, the Group has no bank borrowings (30 June 2024: nil), resulting in a nil gearing ratio (30 June 2024: nil).
+The exposure to foreign currency fluctuations that affected the Group during the year under review was mainly the fluctuation of RMB against HKD, resulting in a net exchange gain of HK$562,000 (2024: HK$4,297,000) and exchange difference from translating functional currency of RMB to presentation currency of HKD, amounting to other comprehensive income of HK$5,620,000 (2024: HK$18,460,000).
+No financial instruments were used for hedging purposes during the year and the Group will continue to closely monitor the fluctuation of RMB to minimise any adverse impacts.

 Financial Resources and Liquidity